What are the 7 wonders of the ancient world? This question has been posed by travelers since the 2nd and 1st century B.C.

 It was built for a governor of the Persian Empire called Mausolus and his sister Artemisia II of Caria.
 The current word for a mausoleum, which means a tomb/grave which is located above the ground, is derived from the Mausoleum at Halicarnassus.

-The structure itself was an elevated building, standing about 45 (148ft) meters tall and were decorated with sculptures and reliefs on all sides.
+The structure itself was an elevated building, standing about 45 (148ft) meters tall, and was decorated with sculptures and reliefs on all sides.

 It was the longest standing of the 7 wonders of the ancient world that were destroyed, as it was only destroyed by earthquakes between 1200-1500 A.D.
 It’s the reason we now refer to an above-ground tomb as a mausoleum as well.